 Cenin are delighted to have Agrivert’s anaerobic digestion plant based at Parc Stormy.
-Agrivert have several AD plants in England, but this is the first AD plant of its type in Wales, allowing local food waste to be turned into electricity and fertilizer as part of a circular economy here in Wales.
+Agrivert have several AD plants in England, but this is the first of its type in Wales, enabling local food waste to be turned into electricity and fertilizer as part of a circular economy.

 The plant, under its original ownership by Agrivert, was opened by The First Minister of Wales, Carwyn Jones, on the 2nd December 2016.
 The facility takes in organic wastes such as food waste and surplus crops from the local communities and farms and turns them into biogas to power a 3MW electrical generator.
 Organic waste like this would previously go to landfill where it would decay and release harmful greenhouse gases.
 Instead, bacteria in the AD tanks break down the food waste producing gas and an organic digestate liquid fertilizer .
 AD is a very reliable renewable energy source because it is not weather dependent, therefore the generator produces a constant 3MW of electricity 24 hours a day, 365 days of the year, which is enough to power 5900 homes.
 The generator has a large air cooling system.
-Instead of just releasing all that heat into the sky, waste heat is piped to Cenin Cement’s drying building to be used in low-carbon cement production.
+Instead of just releasing all that heat into the sky, waste heat is piped to Cenin’s minerals drying building to be used in low-carbon cement production.